blairfix/hmod/README.md

 * [hierarchical_power](https://github.com/blairfix/hierarchical_power): calculates the hierarchical power of individuals in a hierarchy

+* [hp_mod](https://github.com/blairfix/hp_mod): simulates the distribution of hierarchical power in a population of firms

 * [lorenz](https://github.com/blairfix/lorenz): calculates the Lorenz curve for a distribution of income

 * [manage_frac](https://github.com/blairfix/manage_frac): models the management fraction of employment in a society